Graph minor embedding can affect sampling degenerate ground states using quantum annealing

-When the first-order perturbation has degeneracy, the second-order perturbation has to be considered.
-Let $\hat{P}_{2}$ be a project operator to the degenerate subspace of $\hat{P}_{1}\hat{V}\hat{P}_{1}$.
+When the first-order perturbation degenerates, the second-order perturbation must be considered.
+Let $P_{2}$ be a project operator to the degenerate subspace of $P_{1}VP_{1}$.
 The second-order perturbation satisfies the following equation in the degenerate level,